rmc3408/docker-kubernetes/section12-k8s/installation.md

 *types of services*
 - ClusterIP - Exposes Service only reachable from within the cluster.
-- NodePort - Exposes Service accessible from outside the cluster using <NodeIP>:<NodePort>.
+- NodePort - Exposes Service accessible from outside the cluster using <NodeIP>:<NodePort> but dynamic IP address.
 Superset of ClusterIP.
 - LoadBalancer - Creates an external load balancer and assigns a fixed external IP to the Service.
 Superset of NodePort.
 - ExternalName - Maps the Service to the contents of the externalName field.

+NodePort and LoadBalancer expose IP to external cluster.